 While daily attendance is required, students may occasionally miss school for valid reasons.
-A valid cause for absence includes: illness, mental or behavioral health of the student (up to 5 days), bereavement, religious observances, family emergency, doctor or dental appointments, other situations beyond the control of the student.
+A valid cause for absence includes: illness, mental or behavioral health of the student (up to 5 days), bereavement, religious observances, family emergency, doctor or dental appointments, court appearances, and other situations beyond the control of the student.
+Pre-arranged college visits are a valid reason for absence but must be made two days in advance.